petk/awesome-magento/contributing.md

 > These Extensions are battleproofed by a huge community of experts, they are supported and I will get an answer if I'll stuck.

-If you need help to pass the quality gates, add it to the PR too.
+If you need help to pass the quality gates, add your questions to the PR too.

 Thanks to all contributors, you're awesome and wouldn't be possible without you!